 When you have plenty of extra seeds for no additional cost, you have the perfect opportunity to experiment with growing conditions.
 Why not try a stealth guerilla grow in the wild by planting some seeds in the middle of the woods?
 Or you could try a low-cost hydroponics setup.
 You have nothing to lose with these seeds, so why not use them to learn a new cultivation technique?
 After all, if it all goes well, you will have grown some extra plants – ready to harvest!

 Did you know that cannabis seeds are extremely nutritious, just like hemp, which has long been sold in health food stores?
-In fact, they are packed full of protein, fibre, healthy unsaturated seeds rich in omega oils and many vitamins.
+In fact, they are packed full of protein, fiber, healthy unsaturated seeds rich in omega oils and many vitamins.
 Plus, they contain an impressive range of minerals, such as iron, sodium, potassium, and magnesium.

 You can eat them raw (with or without the husk) or toast them.
 You can eat them on their own, or use them as a tasty salad garnish.
 Cannabis seeds do not contain measurable amounts of THC, so you can enjoy them without worrying about getting high.
-Try scattered granola or porridge – they even count as one of your five a day!
+Try scattered granola or oatmeal – they even count as one of your five a day!

-And cannabis seeds aren’t just a healthy snack for you; they’re also good for your feathered and furry friends who will also benefit from all of the nutrients just mentioned.
+And cannabis seeds aren’t just a healthy snack for you; they’re also good for your feathered and furry friends who will also benefit from all the nutrients just mentioned.
 Mix the seeds with their regular foods and let their digestive system do the rest.
 Don’t have any pets?
 Mix them with birdseed and hang them in a feeder or scatter for any passing wild animals or rodents.

 Obtaining certified seeds from a seed bank is something we would always recommend, and if you turn to the black market to buy and sell seeds, it is without any guarantees.
 Local guidelines may vary from region to region, and care should always be taken.